dotnet/arcade/src/Microsoft.DotNet.SharedFramework.Sdk/README.md

     or have an easily calculatable assembly version and file version.
 - All native files have an easily calculatable file version.

-To use, set `UseTemplatedPlatformManifes`t to true and define a set of `PlatformManifestFileEntry` items
+To use, set `UseTemplatedPlatformManifest` to true and define a set of `PlatformManifestFileEntry` items

 `PlatformManifestFileEntry` metadata: